howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 import './../styles/App.css';
 ```

-Your project structure should now look as follows:
+The project structure should now look as follows:

 ```bash(nocopy)
 .